Nanoelectronics

 March:

-This Technology Map defines nanoelectronics as the ability to manipulate matter on a scale of less than 100 nanometers to create structures with useful electronic properties (1 nanometer is one-billionth of a meter).
+This Technology Map defines nanoelectronics as the manipulation of matter at a scale of less than 100 nanometers to create structures with useful electronic properties (1 nanometer is one‑billionth of a meter).
 Decreasing dimensions in electronic devices has a long history of delivering cost and performance improvements.
-As the scale decreases to the nano level, new often-enhanced material properties arise because of quantum-size effects, interface phenomena, and very high surface-to-volume ratios.
-New nanoscale materials such as carbon nanotubes and graphene have properties that do not exist at more macroscale levels.
-However, the top-down manufacturing processes of the semiconductor industry are only one option for producing nanoscale devices and indeed will be too expensive for many applications.
-Nanoparticle formation, nanoimprinting, wet processing, and molecular self-assembly are some of the other processes that can create novel nanoelectronic materials and structures.
+As the scale decreases to the nanoscale, new and often-enhanced material properties arise because of quantum-size effects, interface phenomena, and very high surface-to-volume ratios.
+Nanoscale materials such as carbon nanotubes and graphene have properties that do not exist at the macroscale.
+However, the top-down manufacturing processes that currently dominate the semiconductor industry are only one option for producing nanoscale devices and, in time, are likely to become too expensive for many applications.
+Nanoparticle formation, nanoimprinting, wet processing, and molecular self-assembly are some of the bottom-up processes that have the potential to become increasingly important in the electronics industry.

-Today, many conventional integrated circuits involve sub-100-nanometer feature sizes, but commercialization of devices with novel nanoscale properties came well before.
-One-dimensional nanostructures—in the form of quantum-well lasers—first became commercial in the 1980s, and such devices are now widespread in DVD players and telecommunications equipment.
-During the 1990s, ultrasensitive magnetic GMR heads developed for hard-disk-drive storage.
-Subsequent commercialization has included sensors that use nanoparticles in the active region and solar cells in which nanoparticles can separate light-induced electronic charge.
+Today, essentially all conventional integrated circuits involve sub-100‑nanometer feature sizes, but commercialization of devices with novel nanoscale properties came well before.
+One-dimensional nanostructures—in the form of quantum-well lasers—first became commercial in the 1980s, and such devices are now widespread in DVD and Blu-ray players and telecommunications equipment.
+During the 1990s, ultrasensitive magnetic GMR heads relied on electron spin originally for hard-disk-drive storage, and today new forms of nanoelectronic solid-state memory are vying to replace flash memory and DRAM.
 Two important attributes of nanoscale devices are the benefits that come from a high surface-to-volume ratio (with implications for improved ultracapacitors, fuel-cell catalysts, and battery electrodes) and the ability to disperse nanoparticles in solution for low-cost printed electronics.
-Wet processing of electronic and optical inks can produce low-cost printed conductors, transparent electrodes, antennae, transistors, and solar cells, to name but a few.
+Wet processing of electronic and optical inks can produce low-cost printed conductors, transparent electrodes, antennas, transistors, and solar cells, to name but a few.

 Nanoelectronics will have an impact on almost every industry, because electronics itself is ubiquitous.
-However, though information-technology and consumer-electronics industries have felt the early impact through enhanced memory storage, new nanodevices are beginning to have an impact across a wide number of industries, including biomedicine, energy and lighting.
-New printed solar cells could alter radically the economics of this form of renewable energy; enhanced batteries may drive future hybrid electric vehicles; new nanocrystals could tailor the output of white LEDs, dramatically reducing the consumption of electricity in lighting.
+New nanodevices are having a direct impact across a wide number of industries, including energy, lighting, and biomedicine.
+New printed solar cells could alter radically the economics of this form of renewable energy; enhanced nanostructured batteries are important for hybrid electric vehicles; new nanocrystals could tailor the output of white LEDs, dramatically reducing the consumption of electricity in lighting.
 Several wild cards exist in the longer term: Futurists envision a world in which nanotechnology creates minute machines that, working in parallel, create micro and macro devices.
-Molecular- and DNA-computing concepts could enable processing and memory-building blocks beyond the limits imaginable today.
-Consideration of the near-term potential of nanoelectronics requires a realistic assessment of this technology, given its considerable immaturity, the need for practical production techniques, and the existence of many incumbent and competing technologies.
+Quantum computing is fast approaching the point at which it can outperform conventional supercomputing.
+However, its long-term commercial success remains a question.
+However, consideration of the near-term potential of nanoelectronics requires a realistic assessment of this technology, given the need for practical production techniques and the existence of many incumbent and competing technologies.